Well, the ballots have been counted and Phil Murphy and Kim Guadagno are the winners of their respective parties nominations.

 The Bad Stuff about Murphy:

-Murphy repeatedly has given SFRA's deficit at only $1 billion a year, when the real deficit, against Uncapped Aid, is $2.1 billion for 2017-18 and that amount grows annually.
-In 2008-09, the deficit was only $1 billion.
+Murphy repeatedly has given SFRA's deficit at only $1 billion a year, when the real deficit, against Uncapped Aid, is

 If Murphy keeps the State Aid Growth Limits intact, then the most severely underaided districts will gain very little. (see "The Skews of Capped Aid")